 Free anything can be hard to find in New York City, so take advantage of free live music.
 Check out these seven venues featuring free tunes, drink deals and casual vibes.
 Spend the big bucks on something other than live performances (unless it’s Hamilton on Broadway).
+To ensure that your event is successful, book a reservation now at High Country Motor Lodge.
+HCML is one of the top Flagstaff event venues that offer full audio-visual, catering services, and high-speed Internet access.

 Where to Find Free Live Music All Around NYC